ychding11/Blender-Addon-Debugger/README.md

 - connect to debugger sever in blender.
   - The detail settings can refer this [page](https://docs.microsoft.com/en-us/visualstudio/python/debugging-python-code-on-remote-linux-machines?view=vs-2019#attach-remotely-from-python-tools)

+## Use ptvsd to debug other python code
+- copy the following code and paste it at the begining of the code.

 ```
 global ptvsd
 import ptvsd